EU regulators investigating Microsoft's Windows 8

-BRUSSELS EU antitrust regulators are investigating whether Microsoft (MSFT.O) blocks computer makers from installing rival web browsers on its upcoming Windows 8 operating system following complaints from several companies.
+BRUSSELS, July 18 EU antitrust regulators are investigating whether Microsoft blocks computer makers from installing rival web browsers on its upcoming Windows 8 operating system following complaints from several companies.

 The issue is part of an investigation opened on Tuesday into the world No. 1 software company's failure to offer users a choice of rival web browsers which it had agreed with regulators three years ago, a spokesman for the European Commission said.